 There are plenty of Longboard tricks, such as Peter Pan, Chop the Wood, The Look back, Spin Big, Cross Stepping, The Shanker, Walk the Plank, G-Turn Variations, and many more in the Longboard tricks list.

 The Best Part about Dancing is that you can also customize your dance move once you learn the necessary steps.
-Now here are some of Longboard Trick for the beginners.
+Now here are some longboard tricks for beginners.
 You can try them out once you get the hang of it.

 Chopping the Wood: